ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 Firewall
 ^^^^^^^^

-Chameleon supported Ubuntu and CentOS images are preconfigured with a firewall utility called ``ufw`` enabled and the following rules set:
+Chameleon-supported Ubuntu and CentOS images are preconfigured with a firewall utility called ``ufw`` enabled and the following rules set:

 .. code-block:: shell